optimizely/scribe/content/stories/sony.md

 ## TESTING TAKEAWAYS

+### Dive Deeper Into Test Results with Segmentation

-* DIVE DEEPER INTO TEST RESULTS WITH SEGMENTATION.
-No two site visitors are the same.
+No two site visitors are the
+same.
 Understanding how specific visitor segments interact with your site will help you provide a more personalized experience to maximize conversions.
 Evelien segmented her results based on device type.
 Segmentation is also available based on a number of other parameters, such as browser type, campaign, referral source, custom segments, and more.

-* CHALLENGE ASSUMPTIONS.
+### Challenge Assumptions

 Sony’s qualitative user research suggested that customers were not interested in the laptop customization campaign but Evelien’s instinct told her otherwise.
 Testing the options against each other provided clear, quantitative data to back up Evelien’s hypothesis and convince her team to keep the campaign running.

-* SOMETIMES LESS IS MORE.
-REDUCE CHOICES TO INCREASE CONVERSIONS.
+### Sometimes Less is More.
+Reduce Choices to Increase Conversions

 Evelien’s tests on Sony’s webstore revealed that paring down options and information throughout the checkout funnel can actually provide a more clear path for site visitors.
 Test different options to understand how much information your site visitors prefer.